second-state/wasm-learning/nodejs/json_io/README.md

 # The json I/O example

 In this example, we demonstrate how to use JSON to call Rust functions in SSVM from JavaScript.
+Read about [Rust Functions in Node.js](https://www.secondstate.io/articles/rust-functions-in-nodejs/).

 ## Prerequisites